tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 -   make links open in new tab
 -   revise: shorten utopia-basics section; rewrite/break up 'big idea'
 -   IDEA: make each step of the guide formatted like _succinct instructions (1 paragraph) --- detailed explanation and musings_. this could be visually reinforced by making the instructions stick out more than the musings (e.g. higher contrast), or even by hiding the explanation in a foldable element (use `<dt>`?)
+-   IDEA: broaden scope - talk about design systems; about different approaches to responsive design (or link to resources)

 ### extra copy